redbadger/crux/docs/src/part-2/shell.md

 {{#include ../../../examples/weather/shared/src/effects/mod.rs:effect}}
 ```

-Those are the four possible variants we'll see in the return from `update`.
+Those are the six possible variants we'll see in the return from `update`.
 It
 is essentially telling us "I did the state update, and here are some side-effects
 for you to perform".